stutighiya/stutighiya.github.io/_posts/2018-05-04-ice-cream-tech-articles.md

 * [Singing praises of the music-streaming industry.](https://www.linkedin.com/pulse/singing-praises-music-streaming-industry-stuti-ghiya/) *(3 minutes)*

 * [Cybersecurity: No more Band-Aids for an industry requiring redesign](https://www.linkedin.com/pulse/cybersecurity-more-band-aids-industry-requiring-redesign-stuti-ghiya/) *(3 minutes)*

+That's all this time.
+Texas friends: Let me know if you manage to make it to all of these ice cream spots! :)